myreen/tda283_website/pages/project.md

 class Counter {
   int val;

-  void incr () {val++; return;}
+  void incr () {
-  int value () {return val;}
+    val++;
+    return;
   }

+  int value () {
+    return val;
+  }
+}

 int main () {
   Counter c;
   c = new Counter;
-  c.incr();
-  c.incr();
-  c.incr();
+  c.incr ();
+  c.incr ();
+  c.incr ();
-  int x = c.value();
+  int x = c.value ();
-  printInt(x);
+  printInt (x);
   return 0;
 }
 ```

-We define a class `Counter`, and in `main` create an object
+We define a class `Counter`, and in `main` create an object and call its methods
-and call its methods a couple of times.
+a couple of times.
 The program writes 3 to `stdout`.

 The source language extensions, from basic Javalette, are

 * A new form of top-level definition: a *class declaration*.
     A class has a number of instance variables and a number of methods.

-    Instance variables are private, i.e. are *only* visible within the methods
+    Instance variables are private and are *only* visible within the methods of
-    of the class.
+    the class.
 We could not have written `c.val` in `main`.

     All methods are public; there is no way to define private methods.
+It would
-    It would not be difficult in principle to allow this, but we must limit
+    not be difficult in principle to allow this, but we must limit the task.
-    the task.

     There is always only one implicit constructor method in a class, with no
     arguments.
-    Instance variables are, as all variables in Javalette, initialized to
+Instance variables are, as all variables in Javalette,
-    default values: numbers to 0, booleans to false and object references
+    initialized to default values: numbers to 0, booleans to false and object
-    to null.
+    references to null.

-    We support a simple form of single inheritance: a class may extend another one:
+    We support a simple form of single inheritance: a class may extend another
+    one:

     ```java
     class Point2 {